laperezmu/api-usuarios/README.md

     <br/>
  2. users/id<br/>
     This endpoint have three different behaviours:<br/>
-      * If the HTTP request method was GET, it's going to display all the data of the user with the igiven id.<br/>
+      * If the HTTP request method was GET, it's going to display all the data of the user with the given id.<br/>
       * If the HTTP request method was PUT, it's going to update the data of the user with the given id using the data from the request's body.<br/>
       * If the HTTP request method was DELETE, it's going to delete the user with the given id.<br/>
     <br/>